Hande

 1. AI-native identity systems of record.
 The platform is built around the assumption that AI is the decision layer, with every output recorded as structured evidence.
 Policies are written as code, not configured in a user interface.
 Customer relationships persist as durable connections, not as one-off cases that close.

-2. Workflow platforms with AI agents added.
-A workflow engine - case routing, queue management, vendor calls - with AI agents bolted on top to handle specific tasks (document review, alert triage, web monitoring).
+2. Legacy workflow platforms with AI agents added.
+A mature client lifecycle management (CLM) or case-routing engine, often built over a decade ago for tier-1 banks, with AI agents bolted on top to handle specific tasks (document review, data extraction, alert triage).
 The architecture is workflow-first, AI second.

 3. Vendor orchestration layers.
 A no-code router across third-party verification, screening, and data providers.
 The orchestrator does not perform KYB itself.
 It sequences vendors that do, and presents the consolidated result.

 Each category solves a different problem.
-Workflow platforms shorten the time to first automation when the team has an existing process to digitise.
+Legacy workflow platforms shorten the path to compliance automation when the buyer already operates a queue-based process and a large in-house implementation team.
 Orchestration layers reduce vendor management overhead when the team has already chosen its KYB providers.
 AI-native systems of record are built for teams treating identity as durable infrastructure - continuously evaluated, policy-controlled, defensible to a regulator.

 What is an AI-native identity system of record?